wp-plugins/responsive-progress-bar/readme.txt

 *   border_radius (default = "3px")
 *   text (default = "")
 *   text_color (default = "#333")

+== Installation ==

+1. Download the latest version and extract it in the /wp-content/plugins/ directory.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

+To disable the shortcode, deactivate the plugin in the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==